RedRoma/aroma-service/README.md

 The Famed Banana Service!

-The Banana Service is Service Notifications for Developers.
+The Banana Service is Application Notifications for Developers.

-Developers are able to be notified of Urgent events that occur within the Micro-Services.
+Developers can be conveniently notified of Urgent events that occur within their Applications or Micro-Service, with a system designed and built from the ground up for that purpose.

 The Banana Service can also be used to setup Service Health Checks and Alerts.

 # Open Source